Jaspersoft/jrs-rest-java-client/README.md

 ```
 This code returns a job element that gives the output, scheduling, and parameter details, if any, for the job.
 ####Extended Job Search
 The `search()` method is used for more advanced job searches.
-Some field of the jobsummary descriptor can be used directly as parameters, and fields of the job descriptor can also be used as search criteria.
+Some field of the jobsummary descriptor can be used directly as parameters, and queryFields of the job descriptor can also be used as search criteria.
 You can also control the pagination and sorting order of the reply.
 ```java
 Job criteria = new Job);
 criteria.setLabel("updatedLabel");